xlucasdemelo/products-service/README.md

 ### Logs

-I've implemented a custom log4j2 log appender to log the id of the DIFF for each operation, so we can keep track of the operations performed for each Diff object.

 All the requests sent to the application will have a unique transaction ID, We can use this to integrate with a machine data application like Splunk and investigate operations for each transaction.